Multi-Objective Trust-Region Filter Method for Nonlinear Constraints using Inexact Gradients: Discussion of the Algorithm

 \section{Discussion of the Algorithm}

 The behavior of the algorithm is determined by several additional algorithmic parameters:

-The \emph{Criticality Test} is used instead of the original stopping criterion ``${\chi}(\vxk) = 0$'' because of the inexact models.
+Below, the \emph{Criticality Test} is used instead of the original stopping criterion ``${\chi}(\vxk) = 0$'' because the surrogate models are inexact.
 If an iterate is nearly feasible and nearly critical for the surrogate problem, then the criticality routine is entered and the trust-region radius is reduced to make the models more precise.
 At a truly critical point the routine loops infinitely, but if a point is not critical for the true functions, we exit and continue with regular iterations.
-For further details of the Criticality Test and the Criticality routine we refer to~\cite{conn_introduction_to_df_optim}.
+For further details of the Criticality Test and the Criticality Routine we refer to~\cite{conn_introduction_to_df_optim}.